laminseima/laminseima.github.io/index.md

 ---
 layout: page
-title: Lamin Seima
+title: Terrace
-subtitle: Living by inscribing
+subtitle: Journey Journal
 ---
 <p style="text-align: center;">Hi!, welcome to the online home of Lamin Seima.
 Come on in.</p>